-Less cryptically: before you start writing any marketing materials, you have to know what it is you want to say, and to whom.
-You have to be sure that what you say will resonate with the person or people you want to say it to.
-And you have to be sure that everyone who writes (or speaks) for your brand is saying broadly the same things, so your proposition sounds and feels consistent.
+Before you start writing any marketing materials, you need to know what you want to say and to who – ensuring it will resonate with their objectives.
+And you have to be sure that everyone who writes (or speaks) for your brand is saying broadly the same things so your proposition sounds and feels consistent.

-The basic aim of a messaging workshop is to establish what those messages are, and to capture them in a document that’s easy to share with everyone who will be writing and speaking on behalf of your brand.
+The primary aim of a messaging workshop is to establish what those messages are, and to capture them in a document that’s easy to share with everyone who’ll be writing and speaking on behalf of your brand.

 Who should be involved in the workshop?

-Unless you’re a very small business, you’re bound to have more than one person with a view on what you should be communicating to the market.
-The good thing about a workshop is that it gets all of those people together in one room to share their views and come to a consensus.
+Unless you represent a very small business, you’re bound to have more than one person with views on what you should communicate to the market.
+The good thing about a workshop is that it gets all those people together in one room to share their views and come to a consensus.

-What the workshop really needs is someone external to perform four key functions:
+What the workshop needs is someone external to perform four functions:

-- Facilitate the session, to tease out the information that will form the messages
+- Facilitate the session and tease out information that will form the messages

 - Challenge any messaging that seems self-serving rather than customer-focused